ninablin/nina-academic-website/content/project/crash-analysis-external-project/index.md

 ---
 title: NYC Crash Event Analysis
 #summary: An example of linking directly to an external project website using `external_link`.
-summary: One of my best friends moved to New York in the summer of 2019 because he got accepted to NYU.
-Ever since then, I've always wanted to see how bad the traffic is in New York after hearing some bad news about it.
-So I decided to create this application to visualize the distribution of crash events in New York City and perhaps work as a reference for my friend when he decided where to travel inside the city.
+summary: One of my best friends moved to New York in the summer of 2019.
+Since then, I've always wanted to see how bad the traffic is in New York compared to the Bay Area.
+So I decided to create this application to visualize the distribution of crash events in New York City and perhaps work as a reference for my friend whenever he wants to walk around the city.
 Moreover, I felt this was a nice opportunity to see how much various information can be extracted from this dataset.

 tags:
 - webDev